JonasJurczok/factorio-todo-list/README.md

 ![show completed](https://github.com/JonasJurczok/factorio-todo-list/blob/master/img/show%20completed.png)

+### Editing tasks

+Click on the edit button besides a task to bring up a small screen.
+There you can modify the task.

+### Deleting tasks
+If you want to remove a task you can do that from the edit screen.

 ### Hide the minimized UI?

 Is the minimized UI (the "Todo List" button) still taking up your precious